segovoni/sql-server-demos/README.md

 Older events
 ---------------------------

-Presentations and code samples of my talks, conferences and meetup are available in the subdirectories, organized by year, within the event directory!
+Presentations and code samples of my talks older than 3 years are available in the subdirectories, organized by year, within the event directory!

 Enjoy!